overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

 ## Step 5: Uploading your data

-With Arranger, Stage, and Elasticsearch now configured, it's time to upload our data.
-We will use Conductor to transform our CSV files into Elasticsearch documents and upload them into the portal.
+With Arranger, Stage, and Elasticsearch configured we are ready to load our data into the portal.
+We will use Conductors `upload` command to transform our CSV files into Elasticsearch documents and load them into the portal.

 ### Installing Conductor